 Most helicopters will all have around a 21/2 – 3 hours useful flight time and depending on the speed of that helicopter it can cover hundreds of miles in that time.

-The bigger the aircraft, the more fuel it will burn, and the more the fuel bill will cost you.
+The bigger the aircraft, the more fuel it will burn, the more the fuel bill will cost you, and the longer it will take to refuel.
 If you are looking at learning to fly then the Robinson R22 and the Guimbal Cabri are two of the best, and cheapest helicopters to fly.

 I for one would much prefer the fuel bill of a Robinson R22 over that of a Bell 205 A-1++.
 They are both single-engine helicopters, but they both have very different roles and capabilities with prices to match!